annotation/stam-tools/README.md

 selections).

-Any subsequent queries are *highlight queries*, they determine what parts of the selections produces by the selection query you want to highlight.
+Any subsequent queries are *highlight queries*, they determine what parts of the selections produced by the selection query you want to highlight.
 Highlighting is done by drawing a line underneath the text and optionally by a *tag* that shows extra information.

 ![STAM view example](https://github.com/annotation/stam-tools/raw/master/stamvis1.png)